 By Bill Huseby, President & CEO

-To help support growth, continue to produce high-quality deliverables, and open our services to additional market sectors, SIGMADESIGN has worked hard to achieve ISO 9001:2015 certification.
+To help support growth, continue to produce high-quality deliverables, and open our services to additional market sectors, SIGMADESIGN has worked hard to achieve ISO9001:2015 Quality Management System certification.
 This certification focuses on quality systems management, emphasizing risk analysis and management.
 Improving our company processes will help us continue to meet our clients’ project requirements consistently and engage in best practices.

 SIGMADESIGN, in its early days as a smaller company, was only capable of taking on a handful of projects at once.
 Now, as a company with nearly 350 of the best and brightest employees, the firm can handle over 150 projects concurrently.
 In order to continue producing high-quality deliverables, we needed to adapt our strategies.
 Increased project numbers made it essential that we create uniformity in project management and delivery.
-Variability is the enemy of efficiency, and continual improvement is the aim, so in 2019, pursuing ISO 9001:2015 certification became a “must-do” for SIGMADESIGN.
+Variability is the enemy of efficiency, and continual improvement is the aim, so in 2019, pursuing ISO9001:2015 Quality Management System certification became a “must-do” for SIGMADESIGN.

 WHAT IS ISO?

 The International Organization of Standardization, otherwise known as ISO, is comprised of experts from over 164 countries that instituted best practices for products, services, and systems.
 Established in 1946, they have published over 22,000 standards across nearly every industry, from food safety to environmental management.
 To be certified to an ISO standard is recognition that a business is engaging in best practices in a specific area.